Internet4Classrooms - Helping Teachers Use the Internet Effectively

 identify the coordinates for a given point

 1. Simple Coordinates Game - Students investigate the first quadrant of the Cartesian coordinate system through identifying the coordinates of points, or requesting that a particular point be plotted.
+This site is interactive and allows students to play a game or input or collect data

-7. Worksheet Generator - print your own blank coordinate plane worksheets, and much more
+6. A resource for the teacher to use in planning their lessons Worksheet Generator - print your own blank coordinate plane worksheets, and much more

-1. Other coordinate grids can be found at Data Illustrated (also look at their index of other printable resources)
+1. Other coordinate grids can be found at Data Illustrated (also look at their index of other printable resources )

-11. Create a Haunted House.....if you dare! - Follow directions to sharpen your graphing skills, create a cool haunted house and then morph it using math.
+10. Create a Haunted House.....if you dare! - Follow directions to sharpen your graphing skills, create a cool haunted house and then morph it using math.

-12. Expressions, Equation Solving and Graphing in the Coordinate Plane - The Haunted house and many more coordinate plane practice problems
+11. Expressions, Equation Solving and Graphing in the Coordinate Plane - The Haunted house and many more coordinate plane practice problems

 find the missing length of a side given two similar triangles

-2. A Mathematical Droodle - Two Triples of Similar Triangles
+2. A Mathematical Droodle - Two Triples of Similar Triangles This site is interactive and allows students to play a game or input or collect data

 Level 3